vuejs-translations/guidelines/README.md

 When working as a team, make sure to use consistent translations for common terminologies to avoid confusion.
 It's best to have a place to document the conventions and consensus generated from reviews.
 You can use GitHub wiki, team discussions thread, or directly as a markdown file in the repo itself.
 If a term is particularly tricky to concisely translate in your language, consider leaving it untranslated.

-### Translating Theme Text
+### Translating Non-Content Text

 Some text are part of the VitePress theme instead of markdown content.
-You can translate these as well by providing the `themeConfig.i18n` option in `.vitepress/config.ts`.
+You can translate these in `.vitepress/config.ts`.
+In addition to navigation and sidebar items, you can also customize most of the theme text by providing the `themeConfig.i18n` option.
 [Example usage in Chinese translation](https://github.com/vuejs-translations/docs-zh-cn/blob/main/.vitepress/config.ts#L554-L588)

 ### Retaining Original Anchors